Glan Llyn (see photograph) is a 20 year project to transform the 600 acre former Llanwern Steelworks site into a £1bn sustainable community.

 Cambrian and Admiral

-The redevelopment of a key city centre site opposite the new railway station has given rise to a seven-storey office block, now home to Admiral Group plc and more than 450 employees.
+A key city centre site opposite the railway station has been redeveloped and is home to Admiral Group plc and more than 450 employees.

 Long term plans for the area include 28,000 square feet of retail space, 290 car parking spaces and a new public plaza.